-The current monthly water rates were adopted by the Tucson's Mayor and Council on June 3, 2014, and became effective July 7, 2014.
-Potable water charges have:
+The current monthly water rates were adopted by Tucson's Mayor and Council on May 17, 2016, and became effective July 5, 2016.
+Potable water charges include:

 - a monthly service charge which the customer pays regardless of the amount of water used